 Check the layout of the room where the door is being fitted, and make sure there is room for the door to move.
 You will need to decide the door configuration you want e.g. 1+1, 2+1, 3+0, 3+3, 5+1.
 Make sure there’s room for the door to fold and slide outward or inwards.
 Bi-fold doors take up less space than normal doors so it shouldn’t be an issue, but if space is a premium it is worth thinking about.

 The doors are usually assembled while they are being installed, so it’s pretty easy to fit a timber folding door – you’ll just need to fit the bottom track, install the side jambs, then the top track, and finally add the individual panels.
 As long as the opening was measured properly and you’ve purchased the correct size, you should find installation to be a relatively stress-free process.

-Bi-fold doors are a great space saver, they look good, and they’re perfect for creating a bright and airy environment – whether you use them to join a living room and a kitchen for a ‘temporary open plan’ arrangement, or use them to connect your back garden to your living room and to let plenty of natural light in and give you a great view.
+Bifold doors are a great space saver, they look good, and they’re perfect for creating a bright and airy environment.
+Use internal bifold doors to join a living room and a kitchen for a ‘temporary open plan’ arrangement, or use external bifold doors to connect your back garden to your living room and let in plenty of natural light whilst giving you a great view.
 There are lots of size and style options available, so measure up your home today and pick out the perfect design!